Gourav224/Gourav224/README.md

 - ✉️ **Reach me at:** [gkrdhiman@gmail.com](mailto:gkrdhiman@gmail.com)
 - 💼 **Experience:** Worked with **OVOLO IT Building Solutions** and **Zero One Creation**
 - 🔥 Passionate about **Backend Systems, AI Agents, Next.js, and Scalable Architectures**
-- 🌱 Currently exploring **LangGraph, LLM Memory Systems, Serverless AI, Prisma, Neon, and Clerk Auth**
+- 🌱 Currently exploring **LangGraph, LLM Memory Systems, AI, and Go Lang**
 - 🤝 Open to **collaborations on AI-powered SaaS and developer tools**
 - 🏆 **5⭐ Java & 4⭐ Problem-Solving** on HackerRank